agamedoer/Lecture-Notes/Lab.md

 	}
 }
 ~~~
 8. But what happens if a player wins the game or if there are no more valid moves?
 Define another function called `checkBoard` which takes in a char array `char board[]` as its only parameter and returns a boolean.
-The function checks to see if the chacraters in [0,1,2], [3,4,5], [6,7,8], [0,3,6], [1,4,7], [2,5,8], [0,4,8] and [2,4,6] are the same (and not ' '), if so prints that the chacater has won and return true.
-Else it checks to see if at least one element in `board` is ' ' and return false if that's the case, else print that the game has ended in a draw and return true.
+The function checks to see if the chacraters in [0,1,2], [3,4,5], [6,7,8], [0,3,6], [1,4,7], [2,5,8], [0,4,8] and [2,4,6] are the same (and not ' '), if so its prints that the character has won and returns true.
+Else it checks to see if at least one element in `board` is ' ' and return false if that's the case, else that means there are no more moves left so it prints that the game has ended in a draw and returns true.

-9. The final thing to do is to call checkBoard aftere updating `currentPlayer` and assigning the boolean it retuens to the `gameover` variable.
+9. The final thing to do is to call `checkBoard` in the game-loop after updating `currentPlayer` and assigning the boolean it retuens to the `gameover` variable.
 This will keep the gameloop running until a player wins or the game ends in a draw.

 Extra Activity
 ------------